valentinajaramillor/bigdataprogram/README.md

 |status                        |0         |0.00 %    |
 +------------------------------+----------+----------+
 ```
 Out of 41 columns, 16 of them have less than 5% of null values, so these are the columns that are going to be used for the main insights.
 The rest of the columns, specifically the ones with the highest percentage of missing data, correspond to columns that give information about certain types of complaints, some of them related to vehicles or taxis (for example columns like vehicle_type with 99.97% and taxi_company_borough with 99.92%), and about specific details of the service request's address.

+### 2.3.
+Outliers and inaccurate data
+In the column "open_data_channel_type", there were 516 rows (0.165%) with channels of service request different to: "PHONE", "ONLINE", "MOBILE", "UNKNOWN" or "OTHER".
+As these are the channels known and specified by the data source, the rows with other channels correspond to inaccurate data, so they were removed before obtaining the reports and insights.

 ## 3. Insights, Results and Analysis